AmduX64/Grand-Junction-Pathway-Benefits/README.md

 ## running a stand alone routing engine with the two profiles

-Make sure  jdk8 is installed and working-- using `latest.osm.obf` as the osm extract we want to use as street network:
+Make sure  jdk8 is installed and working-- `latest.osm.obf` is the OSM data extract used for the base scenario (downloaded from OpenStreetMap Jan 2019).

 ```export JAVA_OPTS="-Xmx2g -Xms2g"```